On the Consistency of Graph-based Bayesian Learning and the Scalability of Sampling Algorithms: Introduction

 \subsubsection{Graph-Based Semi-supervised Learning}

-We refer to \cite{zhu2005semi} for an introductory tutorial on semi-supervised learning, containing useful pointers to the literature.
+We refer to \cite{zhu2005semi} for an introductory tutorial on semi-supervised learning with useful pointers to the literature.
 The question of when and how unlabeled data matters is addressed in \cite{sayan}.
-Some key papers on graph-based methods are \cite{zhu2003semi}, \cite{hartog2016nonparametric}, and \cite{blum2001learning}.
-Spectral properties of graph Laplacians, that form the core of a theoretical justification for graph-based approaches, are studied in \cite{belkin2005towards}, \cite{hein2005graphs}, \cite{coifman2006diffusion}, \cite{gine2006empirical}, \cite{singer2006graph}.
+Some key papers on graph-based methods are \cite{zhu2003semi,hartog2016nonparametric,blum2001learning}.

 As already noted, a key motivation for graph-based semi-supervised learning is that high dimensional inputs can often be represented in a low-dimensional manifold, whose local geometry may be learned by imposing a graph structure on the inputs.
-In practice, features may be close to but not exactly \emph{on} an underlying manifold.
-The question of how to find suitable manifold representations has led to a vast literature on dimensionality reduction techniques and manifold learning, e.g. \cite{roweis2000nonlinear}, \cite{tenenbaum2000global}, \cite{donoho2003hessian}, \cite{belkin2004semi}.
+In practice, features may be close to but not exactly \emph{on} an underlying manifold \citep{ruiyilocalregularization}.
+The question of how to find suitable manifold representations has led to a vast literature on dimensionality reduction techniques and manifold learning, e.g. \cite{roweis2000nonlinear,tenenbaum2000global,donoho2003hessian,belkin2004semi}.